-Long tone exercises are among the most boring to many students.
+Long tones are among the most boring kinds of exercises for many students.

 They also can be boring for professionals!
 But…